 Camping, Canoeing and Eating Catfish Stew

-Gardner's Creek in Eastern North Carolina and Roanoke River Partners Gardner’s Creek is a slow moving, winding black-water creek in Eastern North Carolina that eventually makes its way to the Roanoke River by way of Devil’s Gut.
-It is a favorite of canoeists who enjoy its pristine beauty and the fisherman, who quietly sit in their boats waiting for that one bite that will yield the big one.
+Gardner’s Creek is a favorite of canoeists who enjoy its pristine beauty and the fisherman, who quietly sit in their boats waiting for that one bite that will yield the big one.

 Several years ago I was at the creek and I felt like Tom Sawyer or even Huckleberry Finn as I watched the young boys, wearing cut-off jeans climb the tall trees, swing out over the creek and drop into the dark water, popping up a few feet away.
 I now have my inflatable Avon dinghy, with an engine of course, and whenever I have a minute I am on the creek.

 Roanoke River Partners has built 12 camping platforms with names like Barred Owl Roost, Beaver Lodge and Cypress Cathedral along the Roanoke and Cashie Rivers.
-It is a great way to really know what happens in this part of the Great Dismal Swamp
+It is a great way to really know what happens in this part of the Great Dismal Swamp.

-Gardner's Creek Catfish Stew and Cornmeal Dumplins' recipe -- a North Carolina Bed and Breakfast favoriteCarolyn Roberson runs Roberson’s Marina on Gardner’s Creek, and to me she is the Keeper of the Creek.
-Carolyn knows and loves these waters, she and her husband Ed ran this same marina before he died.
-Now Carolyn does this.
-She recently lost a leg, but this does not hamper her spirit.
-If you want to make a reservation for one of these platforms, call Carolyn.
+Carolyn Roberson ran Roberson’s Marina on Gardner’s Creek, and to me she was the Keeper of the Creek.
+Carolyn knew and loved these waters, she and her husband Ed ran this same marina before he died.
+She lost a leg, but that did not hamper her spirit.
+If you want to make a reservations, call Roanoke River Partners.

 On July 18, 2007, the Washington Post ran a story about these wonderful camping platforms: "Swamp Things in North Carolina, Paddle down a Creek", by Diane Daniel.
 And if you don’t really want to sleep in the swamp on a platform, Ms. Daniel suggests staying at Big Mill Bed and Breakfast.